AdobeDocs/campaign-classic.en/help/web/using/use-cases--web-forms.md

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_8d.png)

-   The user is added to the Adobe Campaign database in the **[!UICONTROL Temp]** folder, and their profile is denylisted until they confirm their subscription with the email.
+   The user is added to the Adobe Campaign database in the **[!UICONTROL Temp]** folder, and their profile is on denylist until they confirm their subscription with the email.

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_8f.png)